 Life beyond the shore, just out of reach

-Yet the waters ever change, flowing like time
+Yet the waters ever change

 The path is yours to climb